-In connection with the Company's collaboration and consultant agreements and financing arrangements, the Company issues warrants to purchase shares of common stock.
+As of December 31, 2017 and 2016 there were outstanding warrants related to collaboration and consulting agreements to purchase an aggregate of 646,249 shares of common stock at an average weighted exercise price of \$12.89.
 These warrants are fair valued at issuance date using the Black-Scholes option pricing model.
 The warrants are subject to re-measurement at each reporting period until the measurement date is reached.
 Expense is recognized on a straight-line basis over the expected service period or at the date of issuance, if there is not a service period.